Mahendra Narayan Nidhi

-Mahendra Narayan Nidhi (24 February 1922 – 4 May 1999) was a Nepali politician, democracy fighter, and Gandhian leader.
+Mahendra Narayan Nidhi (24 February 1922 – 4 May 1999) was a Nepali politician, democracy fighter, and Gandhian leader and advocacy of peaceful democratic struggles against autocratic governance.
 He was the Minister of water resources and local development in the Interim government led by Krishna Prasad Bhattarai after the success of 1990 Nepalese revolution.

-He was one of the most influential leaders and General Secretary of Nepali Congress.
+Nidhi rose to the position of party General Secretary but faced barriers to higher leadership, which observers in Madhesh attributed to biases against Madhesi figures within the Nepali Congress.
 He started his active political journey from Dhanusha in 1946.
 Nidhi was elected twice to the parliament, in 1959 and 1991.
 He was the first deputy speaker of Pratinidhi Sabha of Nepal in 1959.
 Nidhi had started Rajeshwor Nidhi Higher Secondary School during the Rana period in Nagrain, Dhanusha.

 Personal life

 Nidhi was born in 1922 in Nagarain, Dhanusha.